matthewgranstrom/ndt-sweepstakes-rankings/README.md

 ## Future plans:

 1. The spring report should by rule only award points to NDT members.
 This is not currently implemented.
+2. The table of contents does not know about the movers or new-schools reports, and is as a result very wrong in spring reports.
-2. In the first elim round, sweepstakes procedure stipulates that a maximum of half the field can earn sweepstakes points in any elim.
+3. In the first elim round, sweepstakes procedure stipulates that a maximum of half the field can earn sweepstakes points in any elim.
 None of the tournaments listed in 2023 cleared more than half of its entries, but a tournament doing so would result in extra points being awarded for teams that would not clear at an ADA tournament.
-3. Ideally, you would run this script and it would go download the results for you.
+4. Ideally, you would run this script and it would go download the results for you.
 There were some high schoolers who DDOS'ed Tabroom a few years ago, I wonder if their API is any good.